DevelopedByAli/Responcive_Weather_Project/README.md

 ## General info

-This project is a responsive simple weather info giving website.
+This project is a responsive simple weather info giving website project.

 ## Features